llvm/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

  Mark all symbols local in the output, except for symbols with the name ``<symbol>``.
 Can be specified multiple times to ignore multiple symbols.

- This option is only supported for ELF and MachO.

 .. option:: --keep-global-symbols <filename>

  Mark all symbols local in the output, except for symbols named in the file